tsepton/VOICE-backend/README.md

-# Vass Backend
+# VOICE Backend
-> This repository is part of the Vass project.
+> This repository is part of the VOICE Operating In Contextual Environment (VOICE) project.

 ## Specifying the LLM
-In order for the vass-backend to work, it is necessary to specify the LLM you want to use.
+In order for the backend to work, it is necessary to specify the LLM you want to use.
 Current version supports communication with a distant OpenAI model, or locally with a model from [Ollama](https://ollama.com/).

 ### Self-hosting